Ratio of Debt to Income

-Your ratio of debt to income is a tool lenders use to calculate how much money is available for your monthly mortgage payment after you have met your various other monthly debt payments.
+The ratio of debt to income is a tool lenders use to calculate how much of your income can be used for your monthly home loan payment after you have met your other monthly debt payments.

-Usually, underwriting for conventional mortgage loans requires a qualifying ratio of 28/36.
-FHA loans are less strict, requiring a 29/41 ratio.
+For the most part, conventional mortgages need a qualifying ratio of 28/36.
+FHA loans are a little less strict, requiring a 29/41 ratio.

-The first number in a qualifying ratio is the maximum percentage of gross monthly income that can be applied to housing costs (including loan principal and interest, private mortgage insurance, homeowner's insurance, property tax, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum percentage of your gross monthly income that can go to housing costs (including loan principal and interest, PMI, homeowner's insurance, property tax, and homeowners' association dues).

-The second number in the ratio is the maximum percentage of your gross monthly income which can be applied to housing expenses and recurring debt.
-For purposes of this ratio, debt includes credit card payments, auto/boat payments, child support, and the like.
+The second number is the maximum percentage of your gross monthly income which can be spent on housing expenses and recurring debt.
+For purposes of this ratio, debt includes credit card payments, auto payments, child support, etcetera.

 - Gross monthly income of $4,500 x .28 = $1,260 can be applied to housing